Hurricanes, Typhoons and Cyclones

 • To be classified as a hurricane, typhoon or cyclone, tropical systems must reach wind speeds of at least 73 miles per hour (118 kilometers per hour).
 If winds speeds are below 73 miles per hour, the storms are classified by different terminology based on the location.
 For example, in the North Atlantic and northeast Pacific, a storm with winds speeds less than 73 miles per hour is called a tropical storm or a tropical depression if wind speeds are 32 miles per hour (62 kilometers per hour) or less.

 • Tropical cyclones produce widespread and devastating impacts.
 Historically, the costliest disasters have been hurricanes, often those occurring in the U.S., and earthquakes.
 Hurricane Ian hit the U.S. in 2022 causing damages worth $100 billion, making it the costliest disaster event globally that year.
-Of the 387 disasters worldwide recorded by the Emergency Event Database EM-DAT in 2022, 108 were storms.
+In 2023, storms caused the second most fatalities of any disaster type according to the Emergency Event Database EM DAT.

 • More people are living in harm’s way.
-According to the U.S. Census Bureau, 128 million people, or more than 40% of the total U.S. population, lived in coastline counties in 2018.
-Of those in the continental U.S. about 19 million people live within .62 of a mile (one kilometer) from the coast and 11.6 million people live below 9.8 feet (3 meters) of elevation.
+According to the U.S. Census Bureau, 129 million people, or almost 40% of the total U.S. population, lived in coastline counties in 2020.
+Nearly 22% of individuals living in coastal shoreline counties show at least three components of social vulnerability, as defined by the U.S. Census Community Resilience Estimates (excluding the U.S. territories).
 The Center for International Earth Science Information Network at Columbia University says around 40% of the world’s population lives within 62 miles (100 kilometers) of the coast.
 The world is urbanizing, and coastal cities face worrying levels of exposure vulnerability to natural hazards, including tropical cyclones.

 • Tropical cyclones are increasing in intensity because of climate change.
 Heat trapped by greenhouse gases released by human activities gets stored in oceans, providing additional fuel for hurricanes.
 Major tropical cyclones pose a significant threat to life and property, and studies suggest that increased tropical cyclone intensity is likely under continued warming.